Visual preference survey

 A visual preference survey is a technique for obtaining public feedback on physical design alternatives.
 It is often used when designing zoning codes, planning redevelopment, and conducting urban planning research.

 The survey consists of a series of images that participants must score according to their preference.
 The images may be actual photographs or computer-simulated images depicting potential urban environments.
 The participants' input is then used to make decisions about the future built environment.

 This technique was developed by urban planner Anton "Tony" Nelessen in the late 1970s, and it grew in popularity during the 1990s.
 The method has been criticized on the basis that lighting, weather, and background activities might influence preferences.
 In part this is corrected by using simulated imagery, but simulations themselves may be misleading when compared with actual photographs.
 Recent plans utilizing visual preference surveys include Denver, Topeka, New Castle, and Orlando.

 There are also international policy reforms and movements seeking to include visual preference surveys in various planning systems.
 The United Kingdom has included visual preference surveys as a preferred engagement tool under the National Model Design Code.
-Street Level Australia, specifically Benjamin Frasco, Sean Perry, and Milly Main, has advocated for their use in the development of Pattern Books in New South Wales, Australia.
+Street Level Australia, specifically Benjamin Frasco, Sean Perry, and Milly Main, have advocated for their use in the development of Pattern Books in New South Wales, Australia.
 Frasco was also the lead author of an article in the UDIA's Urban Icon Issue #3 (December 2024), further advocating for visual preference surveys in the NSW Pattern Book.